GSA/digitalgov.gov/content/posts/2014-03-13-anytime-anywhere-anything-the-effect-of-mobile-on-the-web-in-25-years.md

 ---
-url: /2014/03/13/anytime-anywhere-anything-the-effect-of-mobile-on-the-web-in-25-years/
 date: 2014-03-13 2:32:42 -0400
 title: 'Anytime, Anywhere, Anything: The Effect of Mobile on the Web in 25 Years'
 summary: 'In 25 years, imagine a world where anytime, anywhere, any device is just taken for granted.
-That&rsquo;s the theme from the responses we got from our Mobile Gov Community of Practice members when we asked them to predict the effect mobile would have on the Web over'
+That&rsquo;s the theme from the responses we got from our Mobile Gov Community of Practice members when we asked them to predict the effect mobile would have on the Web'
 authors:
   - jparcell
 categories: